Removing paint from wood/wooden furniture

 - Face respirator

-How to use a sander to remove paint-step by step method
+How to use a sander to remove paint from wood-step by step method

 - Clean the surface with a cleaning solution or soapy water and let it dry